abhinabsarkar/webapp-mi-keyvault/readme.md

 az keyvault secret set --vault-name $kvName --name "db-credentials" --value "abs-secret"
 ```

+If the key vault url is different, update the same in the dotnet core application.

 ## Create a dotnet core app & deploy on a Web App
 The sample dotnet core application is placed [here](/src).
-The application tries to access key vault created above & fetch the secret stored using the system assigned managed identity of WebApp.
+The application tries to access key vault created above & fetch the secret stored using the system assigned managed identity of Azure WebApp.
 ```bash
 # Download & build dotnet app locally.
 This sample is using dotnet core version 3.1.300
 cd akvwebapp